thekiwidev/gs-query-builder/docs/Building a Google Scholar Search System.md

 ### **A. Core Configuration Parameters**

-The QTM must always include parameters that govern localization and the type of scholarly literature being searched.
+The QTM must always include parameters that govern localization and the type of scholarle literature being searched.

 Table 1: Google Scholar Advanced Parameter Reference